1. IEEE Signal Processing Magazine

 Corresponding authors from low income countries are eligible for waived or reduced APCs.

-SPECIAL OFFER: For OJSP, the Signal Processing Society is extending its special APC rate of $995 USD to authors whose articles are accepted for publication through June 2023.
+SPECIAL OFFER: For years (2020-2023) of OJ-SP, the Signal Processing Society is offering a special APC rate of $995 USD to authors whose articles are submitted and accepted for publication.
 (This offer cannot be combined with any other discounts.)

 All IEEE authors are expected to adhere to IEEE’s publishing ethics, including the definition of authorship, the appropriate citation of sources, the accurate reporting of data, and the publishing of original research.
 Visit the IEEE Author Center to learn more.
 All articles submitted for publication should be original and not under consideration elsewhere; if your article is based on a previous publication such as a conference proceeding, cite the original publication and clearly indicate how the articles differ.
 Contact the Editor-in-Chief with any questions on publishing ethics.